Muziek: Aesthetics & performance in electronic music

-A Seminar which will seek inspiration for music using electronic means
+A Seminar on the inspiration for music made using electronic means.

-The Paradigm of music creation has been under strain since the invention of recording, now it clearly fractured.
+The paradigm of music creation has been under strain since the invention of recording, now it clearly fractured.
 Distinctions like author, score, interpretation, copy, do not produce clear lines in the mind.
 Copyright is a legalistic solution seldom to the benefit of creatives.
-Subsidy puts decision in the hands of bureaucrats.
-Is a composer responsible for negotiating these conditions or is music at the service of pre-established social norms of state or entrepreneurial sovereignty?
+Is an artist or composer responsible for negotiating these conditions or is music at the service of pre-established social norms of state and entrepreneurial sovereignty?
+Subsidy models put aesthetic decisions in the hands of bureaucrats.
 Are constructions of ownership in conflict with the need for of human communication or creative desire?

 Students from Leiden University hoping to acquire 5 ECTS will be expected to do a musical project or writing assignment.